RikeshThapa/DebtEvaluation/readme.md

 - Creating a full project out of this code would be the logical next steps
 - At present I use no error handling due to time constraints even simple try-catch blocks will help prevnt basic errors in how data is received and handled
 - There is no Async/Await structure; everything is sequential; Setting up a proper structure will greatly improve code quality
 - My Pandas df manipulation and implementation can be greatly improved-- I call a for loop over the same data set in lines 98, 101, 104, 107 and 110.
-This naturally is as imeffecient as the process gets.
-We can manipulate all of these objects at once
+This naturally this is ineffecient.
+We can manipulate all of these objects at once but maybe its good to do one operation with one action.
+And rather focus on doing data manipulation in parallel.